-While tickets to go up in the recently renovated Space Needle continue to rise, this out-of-the-way art installment remains a cool reprieve with iconic views.
+While tickets to go up in the recently renovated Space Needle continue to rise, this out-of-the-way splash-pad art installment remains a cool reprieve with iconic views.

-This year a newly updated Space Needle was unveiled to visitors- visitors willing to pay $30 per person for access, at least.
+Recently, a newly updated Space Needle was unveiled to visitors- visitors willing to pay $30 per person for access, at least.
 If you are planning a visit to Seattle, you may want to consider alternate ways to experience the space needle.
 One of the best ways to experience the space needle without the expensive tickets is the sprawling 74-acre park at the base of the Space Needle.
 This park, build for the 1962 World’s Fair and now home to various art installments and festivals, offers stunning views of the space needle and lots of free family activities.

 Art / Fountains at Seattle Center